Tharanitharan30/Railway-Train-Booking-System/readme.md

 - Select class and add passenger details
 - Confirm bookings and get a PNR number
 - Review bookings in a dashboard view
+- Visit a profile page for account and activity details
 - Cancel valid future bookings

 ### Booking Dashboard